stefanhige/rsom_feature_extraction/README.md

 To run the vessel segmentation, use the script `run_vesnet.py` at the top level of the repository.

+## Application

-`pipeline.py` runs the whole inference process from preproccessing to layer and vessel segmentation and visualization.
+`pipeline.py` runs the whole process from preproccessing to layer and vessel segmentation and visualization.
 However, consider looking at https://github.com/stefanhige/pytorch-rsom-seg instead.